ioccc-src/winner/next/guidelines.md

 are only part of the overall contest.
 Even so, one might think the contest [IOCCC rules](rules.html) and [IOCCC guidelines](guidelines.html) process as a parody of the sometimes tragic mismatch between what a customer (or marketing) wants and what engineering delivers.
-Real programmers must face obfuscated and sometimes conflicting, balloning specifications, and requirements from marketing, sales, product management and even from customers themselves on an all too regular basis.
+Real programmers must face obfuscated and sometimes conflicting, ballooning specifications, and requirements from marketing, sales, product management and even from customers themselves on an all too regular basis.
 This is one of the reasons why the [IOCCC rules](rules.html) and [IOCCC guidelines](guidelines.html) are written in obfuscated form.